Winnipeg police officer charged after pedestrian dies in hit-and-run

 Pay only 27¢ for articles you wish to read.

-The officer had worked a day shift, finishing about three hours earlier.

-The chief didn't know if Holz went out for drinks after work, but said the investigation will likely look into that possibility, as well as whether he was with other officers who may have watched him get behind the wheel.
+But Chief Danny Smyth says like anyone else, if an officer has too much to drink and gets behind the wheel of a car, he or she has crossed a line.

+Smyth faced questions at a news conference Friday about whether there is a culture among police officers of going for an after-drink work.

-The 34-year-old officer, with the force for eight years, faces charges of impaired driving causing death and failing to stop at the scene of an accident involving a death.
+One off-duty officer was charged this week with impaired driving causing death and failing to stop at the scene of an accident after a fatal hit-and-run that killed pedestrian Cody Severight, 23.

+Smyth said the investigation being carried out by Manitoba's Independent Investigations Unit could result in further charges against Const.
+Justin Holz, 34, and also said there will be an internal review that won't be made public.

+Severight's aunt, Nancy Gabriel, has expressed concern that the person responsible for her nephew's death "doesn't get away with it," adding her family just wants justice.

+“Like anything in our society, when we become aware that somebody might be struggling with a problem, my first instinct is to try to help them,” he said, adding that officers have access to resources for help.

+“If they get involved in conduct that involves criminal conduct, that really limits what I can do.”

-Holz was released from custody on a promise to appear in court Nov.
+The allegations against Holz have not been proven in court.
+He was released on a promise to appear, and will make his first court appearance on Nov.
 22.

 The Brandon Sun is not accepting comments on this story.